ArctosDB/documentation-wiki/_how_to/How-to-Create-Taxa.markdown

 ### Possible inconsistencies from webservices

-If you create an invalid taxon, webservices may create the taxon with the accepted taxon causing a difference between the SCIENTIFIC_NAME based on your Taxon Name and the Species or other ranked term based on the webservice name.
+If you create an invalid taxon, webservices may create the taxon with the accepted taxon causing a difference between the SCIENTIFIC_NAME based on your Taxon Name and the species or other ranked term based on the webservice name.

 In this example, the taxon name entered was *Charonia tritonis variegata*.
 The website World Register of Marine Species accepts *Charonia variegata* and not *Charonia tritonis variegata*.
 When cloning a webservice taxon, always check that there are no ranks in red indicating a discrepancy.
 In this case, the matching species and subspecies must be selected, even if the taxon status is “invalid.”
 The taxon can then be linked as a synonym to the accepted taxon *Charonia variegata*.